 Inclusivity in your website shouldn’t be an afterthought.
-A website that isn’t accessible prevents 1 in every 4 people from using and navigating your site.
-Therefore, we’ve outlined some basic tips to get you started.
+A website that isn’t accessible may prevent as many as 1 in every 4 adults from using and navigating your site.

 1. Use colors with sufficient contrast.